 Lewis R. Gale is a California native who grew up in the Central Valley and Sierra Nevada foothill regions.
-He is a professor of business and is currently serving as Interim Dean of the Eberhardt School of Business.
+He is serving as the interim dean and a professor of business at the Eberhardt School of Business.
 Gale earned his undergraduate degree in economics at California State University, Fresno, and a master's and a doctorate in economics at Arizona State University.

 Dr. Gale previously served as dean of the Eberhardt School of Business from July 2010 through December 2016.
 Prior to Pacific, he served as dean and Vernon M. and MaRee Buehler Chair in Leadership of the John B. Goddard School of Business & Economics at Weber State University from 2005 to 2010.
 He was dean of the B.I.
 Moody III College of Business Administration at the University of Louisiana at Lafayette from 2003 to 2005, and was a tenured professor in the department of economics and finance.
 Dr. Gale served as interim director of the First-Year Honors Program at University of the Pacific from May 2020 to August 2021.